dyuri/xglbg/README.md

 ```

 # Multi monitor setup:
-In most multi monitor configurations all monitors are part of one X11 screen so maybe liveW will be strached through all monitors.
+In most multi monitor configurations all monitors are part of one X11 screen so maybe `xglbg` will be strached through all monitors.
-To set liveW to draw on one monitor use arguments -g (set width and height of window) and -o (distance of top-left corner of window and top-left corner of screen).
+To set `xglbg` to draw on one monitor use arguments -g (set width and height of window) and -o (distance of top-left corner of window and top-left corner of screen).

 ## Example:
-If you have two monitors vertically placed with resolution 2560x1440.
+If you have two monitors vertically placed with resolution 1920x1200.

-First monitor: ```./liveW -g 2560x1440```
+First monitor: `./xglbg -g 1920x1200`

-Second monitor: ```./liveW -g 2560x1440 -o 2560x0```
+Second monitor: `./xglbg -g 1920x1200 -o 1920x0`

 # Using shaders from Shadertoy:
-**NOTE: liveW have only support for music input for now**

   1. Create directory inside shaders/ and copy shader code in file frag.glsl inside created folder.
   2. Add to begining of the shader:
    ```glsl